DataDog/kics/documentation/rules/k8s/rbac_roles_allow_privilege_escalation.md

 ### Description

- Roles or ClusterRoles with `bind` or `escalate` permissions allow subjects to create new bindings with other roles.
-This is dangerous, as users with these privileges can bind to roles that may exceed their own privileges.
+ Roles or ClusterRoles that include `bind` or `escalate` permissions allow subjects to create new bindings with other roles.
+These permissions enable privilege escalation, because users with them can bind to roles that may exceed their own privileges and gain unauthorized elevated access.
+This rule flags Role and ClusterRole objects whose rules include `bind` or `escalate` for the `roles` or `clusterroles` resources.

 ## Compliant Code Examples